 How it Compares to Similar Cards

-The Blue Delta SkyMiles card has a lower spending requirement to earn the bonus than competitors such as the Chase Sapphire Preferred, although the Chase Sapphire preferred bonus is a much more generous 50,000 miles.
+The Blue Delta SkyMiles card has a lower spending requirement to earn the bonus than some competitors.

 Some of the other Delta SkyMiles cards are also worth considering due to bigger signup bonuses and better perks, including free bags and priority boarding – as long as you earn enough rewards to make up for the annual fee you’ll pay after the first year.